MUN Colloquium 2018

 School of Music and the Music Media and Place research centre at Memorial University of Newfoundland

-Indigenous Improvisation: freedom and responsibility will take place at the School of Music and the Music Media and Place research centre at Memorial University of Newfoundland on July 4-5, 2018.
-Invited artists and scholars, including Frode Fjellheim (Sámi), Trevor Reed (Hopi), Dawn Avery (Mohawk) and others who incorporate improvisation in their creative/performance work will gather from First Nations communities in North America, Indigenous Taiwanese communities, and Sámi communities in Scandinavia.
-Several will also perform during the Sound Symposium (festival of new music and sound) that begins on July 5th.
+Indigenous Improvisation: freedom and responsibility took place at the School of Music and the Music Media and Place research centre at Memorial University of Newfoundland on July 4-5, 2018.
+Invited artists and scholars, including Frode Fjellheim (Sámi), Trevor Reed (Hopi), Dawn Avery (Mohawk) and others who incorporate improvisation in their creative/performance work, gathered from First Nations communities in North America, Indigenous Taiwanese communities, and Sámi communities in Scandinavia.
+Several also performed during the Sound Symposium XIX (festival of new music and sound), held from July 5-15, 2018 in St. John’s, Newfoundland.

-The colloquium is free and open to the public.
+The colloquium was free and open to the public.

 Indigenous performers, composers and song-makers have a long history of engagement with certain improvisatory traditions, including jazz, contemporary classical music, and popular music.
 At the same time, contemporary Indigenous music production is often rooted in specific traditions of one or more of the 500 First Nations in North America or one of the nine Sámi groups of Scandinavia, among thousands of other Indigenous peoples, of course.
 These “roots” might involve not only the use of traditional sonic elements but might cast such matters as lineage, ownership, stylistic borrowing, and social responsibility in specific ways that differ from Euroamerican-centric assumptions.
 There are Indigenous traditional genres that are largely improvised or involve improvisation (e.g., Sámi joik, Inuit throat singing).